 The Company has one operating segment with one business activity, providing solar energy services and products to customers.
-The Company's chief operating decision maker ("CODM") is its Chief Executive Officer, who manages operations on a consolidated basis for purposes of allocating resources.
-When evaluating performance and allocating resources, the CODM reviews financial information presented on a consolidated basis.
+The Company's chief operating decision maker ("CODM") is its Chief Executive Officer, who reviews financial information presented on a consolidated basis.
+When evaluating performance and allocating resources, the CODM uses consolidated income (loss) from operations and net income (loss).
+These financial metrics are used by the CODM to make key operating decisions, such as the determination of volume targets and the allocation of budget between cost of revenues, sales and marketing, research and development, and general and administrative expenses.
+The CODM does not use asset or liability information in evaluating the Company's operating segment.